Connect regions with the optimal network

 1. Open the Optimal Region Connections tool.

-2. Provide the regions to connect in the Input raster or feature region data parameter.
+2. Provide the regions to connect in the Input Raster or Feature Regions parameter.

 3. Name the output optimal connectivity network.